-Using this information, along with the advice provided by the Plan actuary, the Trustee comes to an agreement with the Company on its future rate of contributions.
+Using this information, along with the advice provided by the Plan actuary, the Trustee comes to an agreement with the Company on its future rate of contributions, if any are required.

 Why is the Company's support important?

 The Trustee's objective is to have enough money in the Plan to pay pensions now and in the future.
 However, success for the Plan relies on the Company's continuing support as more money may be needed in the Plan if: